jhmohler/jhmohler.github.io/docs/topalbums.md

 3. Hold down the mouse on the left circle and slide it to select a starting bound as well.
 You cannot select a year later than the right circle.

-4. The table below will display the highest rated album from each year within the range, as well as the album’s artist or band.
+The table below displays the highest rated album from each year within the range, as well as the album’s artist or band.
     <img src= "/images/task2.png" alt="where to click" style="border: 2px solid grey;" width="350">